 - In Kinnikuman, this is how the Choujin King 100 Ton is defeated.
 100 Ton uses cue cards in order to take different shapes, but when Kinnikuman throws all of the cards into the ring, 100 Ton starts to reflexively transform into every form at once, making his body unstable enough for his opponent, Terryman, to strike a crucial, finishing blow.

 - The comic book series Runaways does this with the Skrull Xavin a couple of times when we're getting to know him/her, although it's a case of short-circuiting (probably the Skrull equivalent of going into shock or throwing up from pain or whatnot), not actual death.

-- In the X-Men movie, when Mystique was stabbed, even though she survived.
+- In X-Men, when Mystique was stabbed, even though she survived.

-- Even worse in the second one, when Cerebro-2 almost kills her (and every other mutant on earth).
+- Even worse in X2: X-Men United, when Cerebro-2 almost kills her (and every other mutant on earth).
 She survives again, of course.

 - This also happens to Mater in Cars 2 when he accidentally smashes the light used to disguise himself while infiltrating the Lemon meeting.